 In this article, Ally, an experienced teacher and school entrance specialist, explains what the ISEB test is and why it has become increasingly popular with independent schools.

-The ISEB (Independent Schools Examination Board) common Pre-Test is an online, adaptive set of tests that are usually taken by pupils in year six to assess their ‘potential’ for prospective secondary school places at independent schools.
+The ISEB (Independent Schools Examination Board) common Pre-Test is an online, adaptive set of tests that are usually taken by pupils in Year Six or Seven to assess their ‘potential’ for prospective 11+ or 13+ places at independent schools.

 The assessment consists of four sets of tests in the following disciplines:

-The common pre-tests are a set of multi-choice tests that take around and a half hours to complete.
+The ISEB common pre-tests are a set of multi-choice tests that take around two hours and fifteen minutes complete.

-Tests are usually taken at your child’s school or at selected schools (if your child is not currently in attendance at a Prep-school).
-Pupils sit one set of assessments, the outcome of which is shared with all secondary schools that you have applied for that have opted into the ISEB selection process (please note, not all schools choose to use the ISEB selection process).
+Tests are usually taken at your child’s school or a senior school (if your child is not currently in attendance at a prep school).
+Pupils sit one set of assessments, the outcome of which is shared with all secondary schools which you have applied for that have opted into the ISEB selection process (please note, not all schools choose to use the ISEB selection process).
+For overseas candidates, tests can be taken at an approved centre.

 Some schools are known to select pupils purely from the raw ISEB test score, whilst others use the ISEB score to decide who they will invite for further testing.
 It is important to understand the process for each school you are applying for as these do differ.